 started writing in the mid-seventies, inspired by bedtime stories he told his children.
 He acted and directed in both film and stage plays, and toured North America as a professional storyteller.

 is an educator, literary activist and author of poetry, picture books, nonfiction, plays, and novels for all ages.
 After completing her course work for her masters in English with a focus on children's literature, she has been a full-time writer.
 She has additionally taught Children's Literature at St. Thomas University and Teaching Poetry and Writing in the Faculty of Education at the University of New Brunswick.
 Sheree currently lives in Nova Scotia.
+In June 2023, Sheree was appointed as an Officer of the Order of Canada for outstanding contributions to children's literature and to the Canadian literary community, as a writer, poet, and literacy advocate.

 is the award-winning author of many books.
 Albert Einstein was a family friend and the best man at her wedding!
 She lives in Massachusettes.